Meteor-Community-Packages/meteor-timesync/README.md

 - `TimeSync.serverOffset()`: returns the current time difference between the server and the client.
 Reactively updates as the offset is recomputed.
 - `TimeSync.roundTripTime()`: The round trip ping to the server.
 Also reactive.
 - `TimeSync.isSynced()`: Reactive variable that determines if an initial sync has taken place.
 - `TimeSync.resync()`: Re-triggers a sync with the server.
-Can be useful because the initial sync often takes place during a lot of method calls where the sync method may have been blocked for an arbitrary amount of time.
+Can be useful because the initial sync often takes place during a lot of traffic with the server and could be less accurate.

 To use the above functions in a non-reactive context, use [`Deps.nonreactive`](http://docs.meteor.com/#deps_nonreactive).
 This is useful if you are displaying a lot of timestamps or differences on a page and you don't want them to be constantly recomputed on the client.
-Things should get a lot more efficient when [Blaze (Meteor UI)](https://groups.google.com/forum/#!topic/meteor-talk/fFPWxgNVFE4) is released.
+However, displaying time reactively should be pretty efficient with Meteor 0.8.0+ (Blaze).

 ## Notes